Peter Berry (basketball): Television

 In 2021, he and his brother appeared on an episode of Tamron Hall, to discuss their respective successes in wheelchair basketball.

 Social media

 In 2022, he posted a video on TikTok of him playing wheelchair basketball against his able bodied friend when he is pushed out of his wheelchair.
-It went viral, receiving over 3.4 million views and received over 650 thousand likes, and received mixed reception by users on the platform, with some users accusing Berry's friend of ableism.
+It went viral, receiving over 3.5 million views and over 630 thousand likes.

 Personal life

 Over the years, he has become close friends with J. J. Watt.
-He is Jewish.